MarkvanMents/docs/content/refguide/listen-to-grid-source.md

----
-title: "Listen to Widget Source"
+# Listen to Widget Source
-parent: "data-sources"
-tags: ["studio pro", "listen to widget", "data source"]
-menu_order: 70
----

 ## 1 Introduction